Fire Science (FSC)

 Principles of care, maintenance, and operation of fire apparatus and pumps.
 Pump construction, pumping and pump accessories, power development and transmission, driving, trouble shooting, and producing effective fire streams.
 Three lecture; two lab.

 FSC 137 (.5)

 Hazardous Materials Awareness

 Provides the basic concepts and techniques related to hazardous materials first response.
 It is for those individuals who in the course of their normal duties may be first on the scene of an emergency involving hazardous material.
 First Responders at the awareness level are expected to recognize and identify a hazardous materials incident, protect themselves, call for trained personnel, and secure the area.
-(Required for EMT 131.
-Fire Science students must take FSC 138).
+Fire Science and Paramedic students must take FSC 138.
 One half or .5.

 FSC 180 (8)

 For the new firefighter or student interested in firefighting.
 Fire behavior and basic firefighting skills, with hands-on use of firefighting equipment.
 Prerequisite: FSC 138 and *EMS 131 or consent of Fire Science Coordinator and Fire Science Admission paperwork (available at the Registration and Enrollment Services desk).
 Six lecture.
 Four lab.